-Eligible applicants are limited to: (a) the agency designated by the Governor to administer the National Criminal History Improvement Program (NCHIP), (b) the state or territory central administrative office or similar entity designated by statute or regulation to administer federal grant funds on behalf of the jurisdiction's court system, or (c) federally recognized Indian tribal government.
-Additionally, there are two specific conditions associated with eligibility for grants under this program (see "Eligibility" on page 4.)
+Eligible applicants are limited to (a) the agency designated by the Governor to administer the NARIP, (b) the state or territory central administrative office or similar entity designated by statute or regulation to administer federal grant funds on behalf of the jurisdiction's court system, or (c) federally recognized Indian tribal governments as determined by the Secretary of the Interior.
+Additionally, there are two specific conditions associated with eligibility for grants under this program (see "Eligibility" on page 4).

 BJS welcomes applications that involve two or more entities; however, one eligible entity must be the applicant and the others must be proposed as subrecipients.
-The applicant must be the entity with primary responsibility for conducting and leading the program.
+The applicant must be the entity with primary responsibility for administering the funding and managing the entire program.